converged-computing/rainbow-experiments/experiments/simulation-reliabuild/README.md

 For each cluster:

-1. register cluster
+1. register 100 randomly generated clusters, each with varying ranges of dependency versions (subsystems)
-2. register 113 subsystems
+1. register ~113 subsystems across 100 clusters
-3. run the experiment with 25K jobspecs without any subsystem metadata
+1. run the experiment with ~10K jobspecs without any subsystem metadata
+1. run the expemiments adding each subsystem in isolation
-4. for each subsytem (randomly sorted, N=113):
+1. for each subsystem (randomly sorted):
- - submit each jobspec (25k+) with added subsystem metadata
+ - submit each jobspec with added subsystem metadata, adding subsystem metadata until no match (then stopping)
  - for each cluster, get assigned jobs:
-  - use build package specific model to get P(success|features)
+  - give a point for each package build dependency version in the right range
+  - keep track of unmatched jobs, etc.
   - save scores across cluster

-Calculate overall scores for each subsytem group (incrementally added) We would want to see that as we add compatibility metadata (package dependencies), we get more matches.
-Since the jobspecs don't have perfect clusters, note that there might not be a perfect match.
-This means as we add more constraints, jobs won't even be allowed to be submit if there is not a matching cluster.
+We would want to see that as we add compatibility metadata (package dependencies), we get more matches.
+But I suspect with these versions, we are going to see the original set is fairly good (there aren't that many versions) and then it might go up slightly, but then go down.
+I hypothesize this experiment will be an example of the over fitting case, where when we ask too much from a limited set of clusters (that is not generated perfectly for our needs) we get fewer matches if we ask for too many things.

-TODO add quiet mode.
+We will see!

 ```bash
 python run_experiments.py
 ```

-Note that we might try this again building a model that doesn't use categorical version features, but numerical.